 If your business is sales-based, you may be wondering how to motivate your employees to increase their sales.
-Perhaps you’ve been thinking about introducing sales commission to help incentivise your employees so you can continue to grow your business, but you’re not sure where to begin.
+Perhaps you’ve been considering introducing a sales commission plan to incentivise your staff so your business can continue to thrive in today’s competitive 2025 market, but you’re not quite sure where to begin.

 What Is A Commission Payment?

-A commission payment is an amount paid to an employee or contractor for a sale or introduction they make.
+A commission payment is an amount paid to an employee or contractor as a reward for a sale or successful referral they make.
+In today’s dynamic business environment, this incentive can be a key driver for increased revenue.

 What Is A Commission Agreement?

-A Commission Agreement should be used whenever you intend on paying your worker commission.
-It should clearly set out the terms and conditions of the relationship between you and your worker, including the expected term of the relationship and how compensation for work is to be earned and calculated.
+A Commission Agreement should be used whenever you plan to pay commission to a worker.
+It clearly sets out the terms and conditions of the relationship between you and your employee or contractor, including the duration of the arrangement and the precise method by which commission is earned and calculated.

-Having a well-drafted Commission Agreement is vital in situations where you are paying someone commission, as it can help to prevent misunderstandings or disputes that may arise further down the track and ultimately protects your business interests.
+Having a well-drafted Commission Agreement is vital as it helps to prevent misunderstandings or disputes down the track and ultimately protects your business interests.
+It is also wise to review your agreement periodically to ensure it adheres to current employment laws and modern award standards, as discussed in our Modern Award Analysis.

 A Commission Agreement typically includes clauses that deal with the following: